L’ HOMME & LA FEMME Picasso Sculpture

 These beautiful sculpture are in mint condition and are from the International Edition of 175.
 The American Edition of the same quantity sold out many years ago.
 I will provide the buyer with a Certificate of Authenticity, as pictured, with the shipment of the sculpture.

 Many years ago these sculpture were sold by the CitiBank Diners Club through their catalog of ‘Collectable Rarities’.
-Other sets have been sold at numerous auctions over the past approximately forty years since they came into the market.
+Other sets have been sold at numerous auctions over the past approximately fifty years since they came into the market.

 Due to increased costs in producing these sculpture, it is doubtful more will be created and only those currently in the market, will be available other than secondary market sellers.